ucb-bar/chipyard/docs/Customization/Custom-Core.rst

 Connect TileLink Buses
 ----------------------

-Chipyard use TileLink as its onboard bus protocol.
-If your core doesn't use TileLink, you will need to insert converters between the core's memory protocol and TileLink in the Tile module. in the tile class.
+Chipyard uses TileLink as its onboard bus protocol.
+If your core doesn't use TileLink, you will need to insert converters between the core's memory protocol and TileLink within the Tile module. in the tile class.
 Below is an example of how to connect a core using AXI4 to the TileLink bus with converters provided by Rocket chip: